sanjar91/OucHH/README.md

 |----------------|---------------------------|-------------------|------------|
 | Raspberry Pi 3 B+ | Denial of Service | The whole concept architecture relies on Raspberry Pi receiving an alert from mobile application and relaying to the motor in order to rotate the prop arm.
 A malicious actor can turn off the Raspberry Pi and cause a denial of service. | OucHH mobile app will alert the user when the attached Raspberry Pi is offline.
 This alert will continue to beep on user’s mobile device until the users turns it off. |
 | Raspberry Pi 3 B+ & OucHH mobile App | Man-in-the-Middle/Unauthorized Access | A malicious actor may alter the alarm time by connecting to the Raspberry Pi using another mobile device. | Add rules to only allow one mobile device connection to hardware at any given time.
 If another device connects to the hardware the initial user will receive an offline alert. |

+## References

+[1] Marbouti, Farshid.
+“You May be Able to Teach Early Classes, but Students May Not be Awake Yet!”
+(2014) https://www.semanticscholar.org/paper/You-May-be-Able-to-Teach-Early-Classes%2C-but-May-Not-Marbouti/e05264dbbd9f30d010bf8c63ed32371dce0a5123.